CNA-Tech/PKS-Ninja/LabGuides/Lab3-PksInstallationPhaseTwo/readme.md

 </details>
 <br/>

-1.10 Return to the NSX Manager UI, go to the settings page for Pivotal Container Service, click on the `Networking` tab and enter the following values:
+1.10 Return to the Ops Manager UI, go to the settings page for Pivotal Container Service, click on the `Networking` tab and enter the following values:

 - Container Networking Interface: NSX-T
 - NSX Manager Hostname: nsxmgr-01a.corp.local